Mexico election: Drugs war in spotlight in Michoacan

 Asked if she thinks Operation Michoacan has worked, Ms Bautista is emphatic.

 "No, definitively not.
-We are now talking of thousands of families who have been abandoned, children and young people who have been orphaned and people who have disappeared."'Two Mexicos'
+We are now talking of thousands of families who have been abandoned, children and young people who have been orphaned and people who have disappeared."

 Over sticky soft drinks, I chat with the crime reporter who showed us the photos of the latest violence in the region, most of which were too gruesome to publish.